j19sch/j19sch.github.io/posts/2025/20250419-five-levels-of-note-taking-in-meetings.md

 ## level 5: note-taking is part of the meeting structure

-sharing after may need some work
+The difference between this level and the previous one can be subtle, but it is there.
+At this level the not-taking is an integral part of how the meeting works.
+Basically think of writing post-its, either of the physical or the virtual kind.
+Or of several people collaborating at a whiteboard.

+The notes become more than a tool for recording what was said, they become a tool to structure the meeting.
+They become part of what's being said and how.
+That does mean that sometimes it'll take some effort to turn these notes into something that's useful long-term.
+To me, that's worth it, because the more a meeting looks like a workshop, the better the meeting tends to be.

-# the meta-level of the work is part of the work
+# facilitating the work is part of the work

-facilitating the work is part of the work
+facilitating the work is part of the work the meta-level of the work is part of the work

 consumer versus participant
 	"from mere attendants at a meeting into vibrant participants in an evolving endeavor." - Orbiting The Giant Hairball, Gordon Mackenzie